-As a mom, your number one job is keeping your child safe.
+As a mom, your number one job is your child’s safety.
 This is especially hard in public or crowded places where distractions are endless.
 Below you will find ways to prepare your children and yourself by letting them know who they can trust and ways you can keep them safe.

 7 Helpful Tips You Need to Know For Your Child’s Safety in Crowded Places